 Check which GERs you’ve completed and which ones remain.
 Be sure to review the Degree Progress Report in Axess--that is the official list that the Registrar will be using to clear you for graduation, so ensure the record is correct.

 Check your units.
 You need at least 180 earned units to graduate.
 At the bottom of your transcript, see the line “units completed toward undergraduate degree”.
 That is the total that matters.
+(Outside credit on your transcript -- AP, IB, or transfer -- counts toward the 180 total in addition to units earned in Stanford classes.)
 Note, however, that there are limits on the number of activity units (8) and units taken for credit or satisfactory grades (36) that may be applied toward the 180 units required for graduation.

 Make sure you are taking all the necessary courses as above.
 Then consult the Graduation Checklist on the Registrar’s website for important steps and deadlines.
 You'll need to Apply to Graduate early in the quarter.